-- Academic journal articles.
-Articles in peer-reviewed academic journals focused on producing novel theoretical contributions to the field of organisational studies and information systems. - Practitioner articles.
+- Practitioner articles.
 Based on research, these articles focus on the implications of theory for the practice of management.
 They often provide actionable guidance regarding salient organisational issues or problems. - (Teaching) Case studies are analytical narratives of real-world business problems/challenges/dilemmas facing a protagonist in an organization.
 They are designed to offer valuable, contextualized application of concepts and analytical tools.
 Learning is achieved through collective in-class discussion based on analysis, data-driven argumentation and creative exchanges.
 Cases provide the context for problem framing, external/internal analysis and well-argued solutions.
 They also allow for concepts and frameworks to be applied in order to arrive at well-reasoned recommendations.